 - As you thin, you’ll have a steady stream of small but very tasty leek from the beginning of the summer.

-3- Harvesting leek in the fall
+3- To have leek to harvest in fall

 This is the ideal season to grow leek because temperatures allow for normal, outdoor cultivation.